Europa Jeep

-The Europa Jeep was a multinational military vehicle project that was ultimately abandoned before it could enter production.
+The Europa Jeep, actually Vehicule de Commandement et de Liaison VCL, was a multinational military vehicle project that was ultimately abandoned before it could enter production.

-During the 1960s, several European governments began cooperating on development of a vehicle known as the Europa Jeep, a lightweight, amphibious four-wheel drive vehicle that could be mass-produced for use by various national military and government groups.
+During the 1960s, several European governments began cooperating on development of a design by committee vehicle known as the Europa Jeep, a lightweight, amphibious four-wheel drive vehicle that could be mass-produced for use by various national military and government groups.
 Development of the vehicle proved time-consuming, however, and by 1979 the project had been abandoned.

-The West German government was in need of a limited number of light, inexpensive, durable transport vehicles that could fulfill their basic needs while the Europa Jeep was being developed and put into production.
-Volkswagen was instead instructed by the West German government to create the Volkswagen 181.
-After the abandonment of the Europa Jeep, a number of NATO countries also adopted the 181.
+The West German government, having acquired the DKW Munga in the 1950s with a by now outdated two stroke engine, was in need of a limited number of light, inexpensive, durable transport vehicles that could fulfill their basic needs while the Europa Jeep was being developed and put into production.
+Volkswagen had not entered the 1950s tender with a new Volkswagen Kübelwagen, and the Porsche 597 had been considered to expensive.
+Volkswagen, still partially owned by authorities, was instead instructed by the West German government to create the Volkswagen 181.
+After the abandonment of the Europa Jeep when France left in 1976, a number of NATO countries also adopted the 181 or the Volkswagen Iltis Type 183 (also built as Citroën C-44) or the Mercedes-Benz G-Class Wolf (also made as Peugeot P4).

-The Bundeswehr Museum of German Defense Technology in Koblenz has protypes of Europa Jeeps in the exhibition.
+The Bundeswehr Museum of German Defense Technology in Koblenz has prototypes of Europa Jeeps in the exhibition.

-A total of three countries were allied to manufacture the Europa Jeep, including West German, France and Italy.
-A total of six manufactures were selected to produce the vehicle including Fiat, MAN, and Saviem, and Hotchkiss, Büssing, and Lancia with Vehicule de Commandement et de Liaison VCL guidelines which needed to comply with the same specifications.
+A total of three countries were allied to manufacture the Europa Jeep, including West Germany, France and Italy.
+A total of six manufacturers were selected to produce the vehicle including Fiat, MAN, and Saviem, and Hotchkiss, Büssing, and Lancia with Vehicule de Commandement et de Liaison VCL guidelines which needed to comply with the same specifications.